Sports betting Indiana online is legal now within the state's borders.

 The sportsbook will likely deliver a fantastic user experience as it does in other states with an array of markets, betting types, and promotions.

 The Australian based PointsBet announced its online sportsbook entry into the Indiana betting market at the end of March 2020.
 The announcement came after receiving state approval of its operating license and the successful closing 20-year partnership deal with the Lawrence, Indiana based Hollywood Casino during July 2019.

-Aside from the multitude of standard betting options, the sportsbook offers its unique PointsBetting feature that differentiates itself from its peers.
+Aside from the multitude of standard betting options, the sportsbook offers the unique PointsBetting feature that differentiates itself from its peers.

 In September 2019, the well-known William Hill Sportsbook, partnered with Tropicana Evansville and made its way into Indiana's online sports betting market.